 Those little changes here and there, be it shrinking a package but charging the same amount, or using cheaper materials, or cutting corners by stopping a service that’s conveniently also good for the environment, are small ways that companies can save more money.
 The way airlines do it though, is pretty fascinating…

 Continue reading “Crazy Ways That Airlines Have Decreased Weight On Planes, To Help Reduce Fuel Costs”

 We’ve said it before and we’ll say it again – going to Walt Disney World is EXPENSIVE.
 But it’s also one of those vacations where you can cut costs in lots of ways in order to make it as affordable as possible.
 Or you can be super extravagant, with all the bells and whistles and special extras, if that’s what you prefer.

 So with all the variables, how much should you expect to pay once you get there?

 I’m writing this with the assumption that you already have your hotel picked out (not sure if you should stick with on or off property?
-Read this), your theme park and plane tickets purchased (or you know you’re going to drive/take a train) and you’ve decided whether or not you’re going to rent a car while visiting Central Florida.
+Read this), your theme park and plane tickets purchased (or you know you’re going to drive/take a train) and you’ve decided whether or not you’re going to rent a car while visiting Central Florida (not sure on that yet?
+Read this.
+Oh, and if you’re staying on WDW property and don’t have a car, check your bill to ensure they don’t charge you for parking anyway).
 But there are other costs to take into consideration that you may want to know “on the fly.”

 Continue reading “How Much Money Should You Bring With You To Walt Disney World?
 This Guide Might Help”